- Introduction to the body mass index (BMI)

 |For more information on obesity, health and social issues, and methods of weight loss, as well as some useful tools, see Weight Loss.|

 - Pouliot M, Despers J, Lemieux S, Moorjan S. Waist circumference and abdominal sagital diameter: best simple anthropometric indexes of abdominal visceral adipose tissue accumulation and related cardiovascular risk in men and women.
 Am J Cardiol.
-1994 [cited mar 1];73(7):460-8.
+1994; 73(7): 460-8.
+[Abstract]

 - Kunesova M, Hainer V, Hergetova H, Zak A. Simple anthropometric measurements – relation to body fat mass, visceral adipose tissue and risk factors of atherogenesis.
-1995;96(3):257-67.
+SB Lek.
+1995; 96(3): 257-67.
+[Abstract]

-- Mukuddem-Petersen J, Snijder MB, van Dam RM, Dekker JM, Bouter LM, Stehouwer CDA, et al. Sagittal abdominal diameter: no advantage compared with other anthropometric measures as a correlate of components of the metabolic syndrome in elderly from the Hoorn Study.
-Am J Clin Nutr 2006 [cited November 1, 2006];84(5):995-1002.
-Available from: http://www.ajcn.org/cgi/content/abstract/84/5/995
+- Mukuddem-Petersen J, Snijder MB, et al. Sagittal abdominal diameter: no advantage compared with other anthropometric measures as a correlate of components of the metabolic syndrome in elderly from the Hoorn Study.
+Am J Clin Nutr.
+2006; 84(5): 995-1002.
+[Abstract]

-- Esmailzadeh A, Mirmiran P, Azizi F. waist-hip ratio is a better screening measure for cardiovascular risk factors than other anthropometric indicators in Tehrannian adult men.
-Intntl J. of Obesity 2004;28:1325-1332.
+- Esmailzadeh A, Mirmiran P, Azizi F. Waist-hip ratio is a better screening measure for cardiovascular risk factors than other anthropometric indicators in Tehranian adult men.
+Int J Obesity 2004; 28: 1325-1332.
+[Abstract]